freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

 - Privacy violations
 - Worker/social exploitation
 - Economic Disparity -> Access Disparity (and many many other disparities)
-- Need for new models of scientific research and higher education
-  - Needs be self-sustaining
-  - Generative (for scale)
-  - As Autonomous As Possible (allow the fewest to do the most)
-  - Topic/software/hardware agnostic, adaptable, extensible, maintainable, and replicable

 #### Ethical context